Deadpool3413/Team-profile-generator/readme.md

 **Installation:**

 To begin the application, you'll need to Node index.js on your local computer and have the repo cloned.
-Once you have that installed properly, you will need to open a terminal - either through VSCode or GitBash and input the command "node index.js".
+Once you have that installed properly, you will need to open a terminal - either through VSCode and input the command "node index.js".
 This will trigger a series of user prompts that you will need to complete.

 ## 🔗 Screenshot and Live demonstration
 ![TeamScreenShot](https://user-images.githubusercontent.com/88334438/163729502-fef1cdb1-944e-4544-af2a-67fcdc386bff.PNG)